Cryptographic fundamentals

 ASD-Approved Cryptographic Algorithms

-There is no guarantee of an algorithm’s resistance to currently unknown attacks.
-However, the algorithms listed in this section have been extensively scrutinised by industry and academic communities in a practical and theoretical setting.
-Approval for the use of the algorithms listed in this section is limited to cases where they are implemented in accordance with these guidelines.
+There is no guarantee of a cryptographic algorithm’s resistance to currently unknown attacks.
+However, the cryptographic algorithms listed in this section have been extensively scrutinised by industry and academic communities in a practical and theoretical setting.
+Approval for the use of the cryptographic algorithms listed in this section is limited to cases where they are implemented in accordance with these guidelines.

 • Diffie-Hellman (DH) for agreeing on encryption session keys

-• Elliptic Curve Diffie-Hellman (ECDH) for key exchange
+• Elliptic Curve Diffie-Hellman (ECDH) for agreeing on encryption session keys

 • Elliptic Curve Digital Signature Algorithm (ECDSA) for digital signatures

-• Rivest-Shamir-Adleman (RSA) for digital signatures and passing encryption session keys or similar keys.
+• Rivest-Shamir-Adleman (RSA) for digital signatures and transporting encryption session keys (and similar keys).

-The only approved symmetric encryption algorithm is Advanced Encryption Standard (AES).
+The only approved symmetric cryptographic algorithm is Advanced Encryption Standard (AES).

-Where there is a range of key sizes for an algorithm, some of the smaller key sizes are not approved as they do not provide an adequate safety margin against possible future attacks.
-For example, advances in integer factorisation methods could render smaller RSA moduli vulnerable.
+Where there is a range of key sizes for a cryptographic algorithm, some key sizes are not approved as they are insecure against current attacks or do not provide an adequate safety margin against possible future attacks.
+For example, advances in integer factorisation methods have rendered some RSA moduli sizes vulnerable and could render other RSA moduli vulnerable in the future.

 Using ASD-Approved Cryptographic Algorithms